Phonak Hearing Aid Reviews

 Not new, but significant:

-- Binaural Voicestream Technology allows the two hearing aids to exchange information.
-It allows for convenience features like synchronized volume and program control (adjusting one hearing aid makes the identical change on the other side).
-More importantly for communication, this feature allows the hearing aids to determine which ear has more speech and then copy that cleaner signal to the other hearing aid.
-It reduces the adverse effects of background noise (Speech in Loud Noise), wind (WindBlock), and reverberant rooms (EchoBlock).
-Some of these features are only available in higher technology levels, but the basics of synchronized controls are available across levels.
+- Binaural voicestream technology allows the two hearing aids to exchange information.
+It allows for convenience features such as synchronized volume and program control (adjusting one hearing aid makes the identical change on the other side).
+More importantly for communication, the feature allows the hearing aids to determine which ear has more speech and then copy that cleaner signal to the other hearing aid.
+It reduces the adverse effects of background noise (Speech in Loud Noise), wind (WindBlock) and reverberant rooms (EchoBlock).
+Some of the features are available only in higher technology levels, but the basics of synchronized controls are available across levels.

-FYI: Phonak offers other hearing aids outside the Lumity family, though we’ll focus on Lumity for this review.
+FYI: Phonak offers other hearing aids outside the Lumity family, but we’ll focus on Lumity for this review.

-The Audéo Lumity receiver-in-the-canal (RIC) and Naída Luity behind-the-ear (BTE) versions are available with traditional zinc-air or rechargeable batteries.
+The Audéo Lumity RIC and Naida Lumity BTE versions are available with traditional zinc-air or rechargeable batteries.

 Here's a quick look at some of Lumity’s form factors.